Viki-coding/Guess-the-Flag-Quiz/README.md

 <h1>FLAGS OF THE WORLD QUIZ</h1>
 <h2>Introduction</h2>
-This quiz is a fun, educational easy to use quiz where the user iniates control, makes decisions, gets feedback and tests their knowledge on flags from accross the globe.
+This quiz is a fun, educational easy to use quiz where the user initiate control, makes decisions, gets feedback and tests their knowledge on flags from across the globe.

 <img width="957" alt="Screenshot 2024-09-18 at 16 55 09" src="https://github.com/user-attachments/assets/59c79288-1fc0-464a-83e5-329e6cc053d8">